A Note on Multi-Level Hexagonal Grids

 There are two levels of hexagonal regions.
 The larger regions (considered as below the smaller ones) are green, the small regions (superimposed on the larger ones) blue.
 Each larger green region has seven of the smaller blue regions sitting on top of it.
 The small white hexagonal cells are outside both the small (blue) and large (green) hexagonal regions.

 In summary, I have an approximation to the trihexagonal tiling at every level of the multi-level grid.
 In The Limits to Growth I used four levels of hexagonal regions, and in Nanocosm six.
-Varying numbers of levels are used in the Hexa prints.
+Varying numbers of levels are used in some of the Hexa prints.